Hurricane Matthew: Jamaica and Haiti brace for 'life-threatening' storm

 "[This hurricane] is something Jamaica has not seen in decades," Desmond McKenzie, Jamaica's minister of local government and community development, told CNN affiliate WPLG.

 Kingston resident Marcia Forbes, who survived Gilbert, told CNN she has "seriously" prepared for a rough couple of days.
-She waited in line to fill her car with gasoline, and to protect her multimedia business, she placed sandbags against office shutters and covered computers with plastic.
+She waited in line to fill her car with gasoline.
+To protect her multimedia business, she placed sandbags against office shutters and covered computers with plastic.

-The Norman Manley International Airport near Kingston planned to shut down early Monday morning for at least 24 hours, officials said.
+Around 3 a.m.
+Monday, the Norman Manley International Airport near Kingston announced on Facebook it was shutting down until Tuesday morning.

-Jamaica Prime Minister Andrew Holness urged government workers to help facilitate a speedy recovery to ensure "our economy does not suffer unnecessarily," The Gleaner, a Jamaican newspaper, reported him saying.
+Jamaica Prime Minister Andrew Holness urged government workers to facilitate a speedy recovery to ensure "our economy does not suffer unnecessarily," The Gleaner reported

-"We will see significant damage to property and dislocation and human suffering that will come from such an event if we do not prepare," Holness said.
+"We will see significant damage to property and dislocation and human suffering that will come from such an event if we do not prepare," Holness said, according to the newspaper.

-Some Jamaicans, however, believe they can ride out the storm, putting their trust in a higher power, despite pleas from authorities to leave the threatened coast.
+Some Jamaicans believe they can ride out the storm, and say they're putting their trust in a higher power, despite pleas from authorities to leave the threatened coast.

-Several women from Port Royal, a fishing village outside Kingston, said their families would hunker down in the nearby St. Peter's church, placing their faith in God.
+Several women from Port Royal, a fishing village outside Kingston, said their families would hunker down in the nearby St. Peter's Church, placing their faith in God.

-One woman who sought refuge there told CNN the government always warned people to leave before storms.
-Though at least 14 people died during Hurricane Ivan in 2004, she had only lost the roof on her house.
+One woman who sought refuge there told CNN the government always warns people to leave before storms.
+Though at least 14 people died

+during Hurricane Ivan in 2004, she lost only the roof on her house, she said.

-She conceded fear with Matthew, as she did during Ivan, but ultimately said: "You know, I trust in God."
+She conceded fear with Matthew, as she did during Ivan, but said, "You know, I trust in God."

 Crash course to Cuba

-After Haiti and Jamaica, Matthew is expected to move north toward Cuba and make landfall by Tuesday night, maintaining winds of more than 100 miles per hour, the National Weather Service said.
+After hitting Haiti, Matthew is expected to move north toward Cuba and make landfall Tuesday night, maintaining winds of more than 100 mph, the National Hurricane Center said.

-The storm could be brutal for Cuba, where many houses appear too weak to withstand a hurricane, CNN's Patrick Oppmann said Sunday.
+The storm could be brutal for Cuba, where many houses appear too weak to withstand a hurricane.

-"I was struck by the number of people living in housing that looks like it's hundreds of years old," Oppmann said from Santiago de Cuba. "[It] looks like it could blow away."

-Military trucks raced around the island's second largest city to finish preparations.
+Military trucks raced around Santiago, the island's second largest city, to finish preparations.
 Four years ago, Hurricane Sandy ripped through the city, downing trees, power lines and killing 11 people in the area.
 To prepare in advance, residents spent Sunday securing their roofs and collecting cash wired from relatives in Florida.

 Some people left coastal areas for government shelters, while officials warned inhabitants of the Sierra Maestra mountains of possible mudslides.